Lockdown In Punjab As Per NCOC Recommendations: Sarah Aslam - UrduPoint

 All tourist destinations across the province were allowed to operate in accordance with Standard Operating Procedures (SOPs).
 All recreation centers, amusement parks, swimming pools, contact sports (martial arts, kabaddi and rugby), cultural festivals and gatherings would be completely closed, she said.

-She assured that the district administration and police would work together to ensure the implementationbetter of these SOPs.
+She assured that the district administration and police would work together to ensure the implementation of these SOPs.

 She urged all citizens to comply with SOPs by wearing masks and avoiding unnecessary contact.